-Maintain Market Leadership in Restructuring and Special Situations and Park Hill, while Expanding our Addressable Market.
-Our firm is strengthened by the deep client relationships and strong brand reputations we have in our leading restructuring and special situations and Park Hill businesses.
-These businesses are benefiting from the new, independent platform through expanded financial sponsor dialogues; the elimination of certain conflicts associated with our former Parent; and increased footprint and product expertise in our growing strategic advisory business.

-- Significantly Increase the Breadth and Depth of Our Advisory Franchise.
-We are focused on expanding our capabilities in areas where a sizable market opportunity clearly exists by hiring expert, top-tier talent to expand into new industry verticals, geographies and product capabilities, which will enable us to offer increasingly comprehensive and valuable solutions to a broader base of clients. - Enhance Collaboration Among our Three Businesses to Better Serve Clients.
-We operate a scaled, diversified global advisory franchise comprised of complementary businesses, which each share our culture of excellence, teamwork and entrepreneurship.
+- Expand Our Market Leadership in Restructuring and Special Situations and PJT Park Hill.Our firm is strengthened by the deep client relationships and strong brand reputations we have in our leading Restructuring and Special Situations and PJT Park Hill businesses.
+These businesses are benefiting from closer collaboration across all our businesses, increased dialogues with financial sponsors as well as the increased footprint and product expertise and capabilities of our rapidly growing Strategic Advisory business. - Expand Our Addressable Market.
+We are focused on expanding into new geographies, sectors and capabilities. - Significantly Increase the Breadth and Depth of Our Advisory Franchise.
+We are focused on expanding our capabilities in areas where a sizable market opportunity clearly exists by hiring expert, top-tier talent to expand into new industry verticals, geographies and product capabilities, which will enable us to offer increasingly comprehensive and valuable solutions to a broader base of clients. - Enhance Collaboration Among Our Businesses to Better Serve Clients.
+We operate a scaled, diversified global advisory franchise comprised of highly synergistic businesses, which each share our culture of excellence, teamwork and entrepreneurship.
 Our partners and team members have relationships with a vast network of corporate executives, board members, financial sponsors, fund managers and governments as well as expertise in multiple product areas, industry verticals and geographies.
-By operating in a more integrated and cohesive manner we are able to offer our clients a comprehensive and differentiated suite of advisory services.
-In addition, our deep networks across our three businesses allow us to connect clients and provide incremental value in helping them meet their strategic objectives. - Remain the Premier Destination for Talent.
+By operating in a more integrated and cohesive manner, we are able to offer our clients a comprehensive and differentiated suite of advisory services.
+In addition, our deep networks across our businesses allow us to connect clients and provide incremental value in helping them meet their strategic objectives. - Remain the Premier Destination for Talent.
 We will continue to attract best-in-class bankers who want to deliver a broad range of world-class services to their clients around the globe.
 We offer a unique and compelling proposition to them through our total focus on advisory services; commitment to building a culture of collaboration, character and growth; strong client relationships; deep and exceptional base of talent; and efficient and scalable support infrastructure.